denarius-exchange/denarius/README.md

 The default component to be started with ```lein run``` is the engine, so that it is equivalent to ```lein run -c engine```.
 For these and more options, see the help menu of each component by specifying the --help option:
+For examples on how to use the utility client, see the [Wiki](https://github.com/denarius-exchange/denarius/wiki/Taste-it:-Interactive-order-entry-command-line).

 ```Bash
 lein run --help